solowt/Client-side-viewshed/readme.md

-# A client-side viewshed implementation using the Esri JavaScript API (https://developers.arcgis.com/javascript/)
+# A client-side viewshed tool using the [Esri JavaScript API](https://developers.arcgis.com/javascript/)

 ## Why?